Sustainable Governance Indicators: Status Index 2011

 The top rankings of the Status Index are dominated by northern European countries.
-At the same time, the leading group also includes New Zealand, with its Anglo-Saxon heritage, and continental European Switzerland, two nations with different political and state welfare traditions.
+At the same time, the leading group also includes New Zealand, with its British heritage, and continental European Switzerland, two nations with different political and state welfare traditions.

 The group of mid-range scorers (Canada, Australia, Germany, Iceland, Luxembourg, Netherlands, United States, Ireland, United Kingdom, Belgium, Austria, Czech Republic, France, Portugal, Japan, Chile, Spain, and Poland) and the lowest-ranking group (South Korea, Italy, Slovakia, Mexico, Greece, and Turkey) are geographically and culturally just as heterogeneous as the top group.

 Standard typologies in comparative political science are insufficient to explain the Status Index ranking of the OECD nations.
 For example, majoritarian democracies do not systematically score better or worse than consensus democracies.
 Classifying the countries as federalist and centralist states also fails to help explain the differences in reform capacity.

 The top group includes, above all, social democratic welfare states such as the Scandinavian countries.
 However, liberal welfare states also achieve high scores, with New Zealand, Switzerland and Canada in the upper mid-range.
 In general, the findings of the Status Index reveal higher scores among long-term, established OECD members – although there are exceptions: Chile, a new member, places in the lower midrange, while Italy and Greece rank significantly lower than some Eastern European countries.
 This suggests that the smaller, more open national economies tend to pursue especially sustainable policies.